Pan Seared Marinated Halibut Fillets

-Halibut is a highly coveted fish around the globe, and for good reason.
+Pacific Halibut is a highly coveted fish around the globe, and for good reason.
 This giant fish is delicious, nutritious, and packed with health benefits.
-No matter the cooking method, halibut tends to come out flaky and tender, with a scrumptious buttery flavor that never overpowers and never tastes ″fishy″ like some other fish and seafood can.
+No matter the cooking method, Alaskan Halibut tends to come out flaky and tender, with a scrumptious buttery flavor that never overpowers and never tastes ″fishy″ like some other fish and seafood can.

 Healthy benefits of seafood include:

 This recipe is simple and straight-forward, so we're calling this a beginner recipe.
 Like many Pacific Halibut fillets recipes, this one has a small list of simple, easy to find ingredients that make this a great meal for a quick work night dinner or healthy weekend option when you don't feel like spending all day in the kitchen.
 You might even have all these things in your kitchen right now!
 Prep the fish first.
 If you leave your halibut in the marinade for the minimum thirty minutes, that's plenty of time to make a side or two to go along with it.

 Halibut cooking time is very short: just a few minutes per side, baste, then a few more minutes per side.
 Be sure to set some of the marinade aside before you put the raw halibut in it.
 You never want to baste your food with the same marinade raw fish or meat has been sitting in.
 The best halibut for sale is right here on Global Seafoods, and since we deliver straight to your door, you save time, money, and frustration when you buy Halibut online from us.